misiektoja/spotify_monitor/docs/installation.md

 pip install "spotify_monitor[legacy-oauth]"
 ```

-This installs Spotify Monitor and the optional Spotipy dependency.
-It also includes the base package, so this single command is sufficient.
+This includes Spotify Monitor and Spotipy.

 Extras can be installed together: